sasanquaa/maple-bot/README.md

 When `AutoMobbing` is used:
 - Setting the bounds to inside the minimap is required so that the bot will not wrongly detect out of bounds mobs
 - The bounds should be the rectangle where you can move around (two edges of the map)
+- While this mode ignores all `Any` condition actions, it is still possible to use other conditions
 - For platforms pathing, see [Platforms Pathing](#platforms-pathing)

 ![Auto Mobbing](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/automobbing.png?raw=true)